kaykay4424/Case-Study/README.md

-# Credit Card Churn Analysis — SQL Case Study
+# Credit Card Churn Analysis - SQL Case Study

 ## Project Overview
-Analysed 10,127 credit card customers for a bank to identify churn patterns, risk segments, and retention opportunities using advanced SQL.
+I Analysed 10,127 credit card customers for a bank to identify churn patterns, risk segments, and retention opportunities using advanced SQL.
+The data was take from kaggle datasets.

 ## Business Problem
 The bank is losing customers and needs to understand:
 - Who is churning and why?
 - Which segments are highest risk?
-- Where should retention efforts be focused?
+- Where should retention efforts be focused? etc.

 ## Dataset
 - Source: Kaggle — Bank Churners Dataset
 - 10,127 customers | 20 columns
-- Key fields: Demographics, card type, income, transaction behaviour, churn status
+- Key fields: Demographics, card type, income, transaction behaviour, churn status.....

 ## Tools Used
 - MySQL / MySQL Workbench